spdermn02/TouchPortal_ITunes_Plugin/README.md

 Configuration now is done inside of Touch Portal<br>
 ![TP Plug-In Settings](images/tp_plugin_settings.png)

-* Volume Round By: the value you want to round to for use in displaying slider position (recommend 10)
+* Volume Round By: the value you want to round to for use in displaying slider position (recommend 10) - if you want the single digit value - change to 1
 * Display Artwork: "On" or "Off" - If you don't plan on displaying the currently playing artwork, turn this Off
 * Track Timers: "On" or "Off" - If you don't plan on displaying the current play time and remaining time, turn this Off